dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 I have historically always used Debian.
 I tried Arch twice, and have previously also used Ubuntu.
-As this is a work laptop, and work recommend Ubuntu, and lots of people complain about it "not working" I wanted to install an operating system that my colleagues would use.
+As this is a work laptop, and work recommend Ubuntu, and lots of people complain about it "not working" I wanted to install an operating system that my colleagues would use and see what the fuss is about.

 ## Install Sway (a tiling window manager)